cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 finite field F. An elliptic curve equation takes one of several standard forms, including (but not limited to) Weierstrass, Montgomery, and Edwards.

-The curve E forms an algebraic group, denoted as E(F), whose elements are the points (x, y) satisfying the curve equation, where x and y are elements of F.
+The curve E forms an algebraic group, whose elements are the points (x, y) satisfying the curve equation, where x and y are elements of F.
 This group has order n, meaning that there are n distinct points.

-In general, security of cryptographic primitives requires a group G of prime order.
-However, not all elliptic curves induce groups of prime order.
+For security reasons, groups of prime order MUST be used since they lead to the more difficult instances of the discrete logarithm problem.
+Elliptic curves induce subgroups of prime order.
+Let G be a subgroup of the curve of prime order r, where n = h * r.
-Because of that, G is usually taken as a subgroup of E(F) in such a way that G has prime order r, where n = h * r.
-In this equation, h is an integer known as the cofactor.
+In this equation, h is an integer called the cofactor.
-The process of mapping to an elliptic curve point to a point belonging to a subgroup of order r is called clearing the cofactor.
-We discuss this process in {{cofactor-clearing}}.
+The process of mapping to an elliptic curve point to a point in G is called clearing the cofactor, this operation is described in {{cofactor-clearing}}.

 Certain encoding functions restrict the form of the curve equation, the characteristic of the field, and/or the parameters of the curve.
 For each